 - Outpatient Care Centers

-Outpatient care centers include physician offices, surgery centers, and wellness centers.
-Care can be offered on a short- or long-term basis depending on client needs.
+Outpatient care centers include physicians' offices, surgery centers, and wellness centers.
+These centers offer care on short-term and long-term bases depending on client needs.

 - Nursing Care Facilities

 Nursing home nutritionists work with individuals staying in assisted living facilities for long periods of time.
-They advise on diets and work to improve health by providing the appropriate foods.
+They provide advice on diets and improve health by providing the appropriate foods.